bikallem/spring/test/router.md

 - : unit = ()
 ```

-## Uri_router.match' - match the top 1 first if more than one route is matched
+## Router.match' - match the top 1 first if more than one route is matched

 ```ocaml
 # Router_test.top_1_first () ;;